-To complete a 15-credit minor in Italian Studies students complete the following:
+To complete a 15-credit minor in Italian Studies, students complete the following:

-|Choose five courses in Italian Studies 1||15|
+|Select five courses in Italian Studies 1||15|

-At least four of the five required courses must be Italy-focused (dealing exclusively with Italy) or Italian language and literature courses numbered 211 or higher.
+At least four of the five required courses must be Italy-focused (dealing exclusively with Italy) or Italian language and literature courses numbered 2211 or higher.
 The fifth course may be another Italy-focused course or it may be an Italy-component course in which at least half of the course material deals with Italy.
 No more than three of the five courses may be completed in a single discipline.

 - While study abroad is not required for completion of the minor, participation in the University’s programs in Florence, Italy (fall, spring, or summer sessions) is strongly encouraged.

 - Italian Studies courses are offered in a variety of fields and disciplines.
 A complete list of Italy-focused and Italy-component courses is available from the program director.

 |AHST 1112||Roman Art and Archaeology: Colosseum to Catacombs||3|